 - A United States citizen and a resident of California.

-- Not currently serving a state or federal prison term for the conviction of a felony (Click here for more information)
+- Not currently serving a state or federal prison term for the conviction of a felony (for more information on the rights of people who have been incarcerated, please see the Secretary of State's Voting Rights: Persons with a Criminal History), and

-- Not currently found mentally incompetent to vote by a court.
-(Click here for more information)
+- Not currently found mentally incompetent to vote by a court (for more information, please see Voting Rights: Persons Subject to Conservatorship).

 Voter pre-registration is available for Californians who are 16 or 17 years old.
 They will automatically be registered to vote when they turn 18.
 Before visiting a DMV field office, we recommend making an appointment.
 You can also use DMV online services to renew your driver license or ID card or change your address.